louisemcdonald1/Paint/README.md

 # Paint
 A simple paint program to demonstrate JavaScript skills.
+Circle and triangle drawing have been added.
-This is work in progress - more shape drawing functions and a proper save function will be added.
+This is work in progress - a proper save function will be added.